falcosecurity/falco-website/content/en/docs/running.md

  -t <tag>                      Only run those rules with a tag=<tag>.
 Can be specified multiple times.
                                Can not be specified with -T/-D.
  -U,--unbuffered               Turn off output buffering to configured outputs.
 This causes every
-                               single line emitted by falco to be flushed, which generates higher CPU usage but is useful when piping those outputs into another process or into a script.
+                               single line emitted by Falco to be flushed, which generates higher CPU usage but is useful when piping those outputs into another process or into a script.
  -V,--validate <rules_file>    Read the contents of the specified rules(s) file and exit